Deekshith-Samudrala/E-Commerce-Wesbite-MERN/README.md

  	- Manage products (Add, Edit and Delete).
   	- View a List of Users and their Information.(Only Deletion of Users is available).
   	- Change admin password w.r.t admin Pin.
-- Single Page Application (SPA): Provides a smooth and interactive user experience by dynamically updating the content without requiring full page reloads.
+- REST APIs: Backend built using RESTful APIs for handling data retrieval, updates, and other operations.

 ## Technologies Used

-- Frontend: React, React Router, Redux, HTML, CSS, JavaScript.
+- Frontend: React, Redux, HTML, CSS, Bootstrap, JavaScript.
 - Backend: Node.js, Express.js, MongoDB.

 ## Installation